 Will I be admitted?
 There are only a limited number of places on curricular courses and projects.
 You apply in competition and a study place cannot be guaranteed.
 Please choose more than one alternative when filling in the application form, since that will increase you chances of being admitted.

 How do I apply?
 You can start to prepare the documents needed for your application, but the link to the application will be published sometime in mid-March.

 Personal Data Act.
 The information you enter will be stored in a database and treated according to EC Data Protection Directive (95/46/EC), or the EU Regulation 2016/679 and its implementing complementing national laws.

 - A verified transcript of credits and grades, i.e. list of courses passed at your home university

 - A verified copy of your passport, where your photo and details are visible.
-The copy MUST be certified by your university, i.e. signed and stamped by somebody who works at your university, who can certify that it is a copy of your passport.
+The copy MUST be certified by your home institution, i.e. signed and stamped by somebody who works there, who can certify that it is a copy of your passport.
 A copy of an ID-card is not sufficient.

 Incomplete or late applications will not be considered.